Civil Peace Service: Building capacity and networks among peace actors in the context of dealing with the past

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Nepalese society is characterised by poverty, social exclusion and state structures that fail to adequately protect the rights of citizens.
-In 1996, a small Communist Party declared civil war.
-The Maoist movement won support over the following five years, above all in rural areas.
-In 2001, the Nepalese Government mobilised the army to fight against the movement.
+Nepalese society is characterised by a relatively high level of structural violence, with poverty, social exclusion and injustice, as well as state structures that inadequately protect people’s rights.
+In 1996, the ‘People’s War’ was declared by a small communist party.
+The Maoist movement gained momentum over the next five years, particularly in rural areas.
+In 2001, the Nepalese Government mobilised the army to fight against this movement.

-At the same time, the country has embarked on a path towards decentralisation and federalism during the past decade.
-Elections were held in 2017 for the federal structures.
-These were the first local elections for 20 years and enabled elected local representatives to begin work.
-Elections also took place at national and provincial level at the end of 2017.
-It is not yet clear whether this federalisation process will lead to more peace and stability or whether it will create new inequalities.
+At the same time, the country began its path to decentralisation and a federal government over the last decade.
+In 2017, elections were held for the federal structure.
+The first local election in 20 years enabled elected local representatives to begin operations.
+The election at national and provincial level took place at the end of 2017.
+It is not yet clear as to whether the federalisation process will lead to more peace and stability or bring new imbalances.

-The risk of violence remains, while inequality and discrimination persist in a highly politicised public space.
+The risk of violence remains real, as inequalities and discrimination persist in a highly politicised public space.

-The Nepalese population deals with conflicts in a fragmented society without resorting to violence.
-Groups of victims and survivors have documented their cases and are processing the legacy of the past.
+There are structures established that offer space for people to deal with conflicts of a fragmented society in a non-violent manner.
+Groups of victims and survivors have documented their cases and come to terms with the past.

-The Civil Peace Service (CPS) promotes a constructive, non-violent way of dealing with conflicts in Nepal.
-In addition, the project builds capacity and networks among local, regional and national peace actors by providing support for community mediation, dialogue forums, non-violent communication and theatre for conflict transformation.
-Moreover, local actors, non-governmental organisations and government institutions in particular receive training in the field of civil conflict transformation and dealing with the legacy of the past.
-The project also includes people living in rural areas in these activities.
+The Civil Peace Service (CPS) promotes constructive, non-violent conflict management in Nepal.
+It also supports and connects peace actors across the country.
+This is achieved by supporting community mediation, dialogue forums, non-violent communication and theatre for conflict transformation.
+Furthermore, local representatives, non-governmental organisations (NGOs) and government institutions in particular are receiving training in the areas of civil conflict transformation and dealing with the past.